-The Global Governance Council (GGC) is a key governance body of EYG.
-It comprises one or more representatives from each Region, other member firm partners as atlarge representatives and independent non-executives (INEs).
-The Regional representatives, who otherwise do not hold senior management roles, are elected by their RPFs for a three-year term, with provision for one successive reappointment.
-The GGC advises EYG on policies, strategies and the public interest aspects of its decision-making.
+At the same time, the network operates on a Regional level within the Areas.
+This operating model allows for greater focus on stakeholders in the Regions, permitting member firms to build stronger firm partners as at-large representatives and independent non-executives (INEs).
+The Regional representatives, who otherwise do not hold senior management roles, are elected by their RPFs for up to a three-year term, with the ability to be reappointed for a second term.
+The GGC advises EYG on policies, strategies, and the public interest aspects of its decision-making.
 The GGC approves, in some instances upon the recommendation of the Global Executive (GE), certain matters that could affect EY.

-Independent Non-Executives
+Independent Non-Executives (INEs)

-Up to six INEs are appointed from outside EY.
-The INEs are senior leaders from both the public and private sectors and reflect diverse geographic and professional backgrounds.
+Up to six global INEs are appointed from outside EY.
+The global INEs are senior leaders from both the public and private sectors and reflect diverse geographic and professional backgrounds.
 They bring to the global organization, and the GGC, the significant benefit of their varied perspectives and depth of knowledge.
-The INEs also form a majority of the Public Interest Sub-Committee (PIC) of the GGC.
-The role of the PIC includes public interest aspects of decision-making and stakeholder dialogue, issues raised under whistleblowing policies and procedures, and engagement in quality and risk management discussions.
-The INEs are nominated by a dedicated committee, approved by the GE and ratified by the GGC.
+The global INEs also form a majority of the Public Interest Sub-Committee (PIC) of the GGC.

+The role of the PIC includes public interest aspects of decision-making and stakeholder dialogue with stakeholders, issues raised under whistleblowing policies and procedures, and engagement in quality and risk management discussions.
+The global INEs are nominated by a dedicated committee, approved by the GE and ratified by the GGC.

-Global Executive
+Global Executive (GE)

 The GE brings together EY's leadership functions, services and geographies.
-As of 1 July 2021, it is chaired by the Chairman and chief executive officer (CEO) of EYG and includes its Global Managing Partners of Client Service and Business Enablement; the Area Managing Partners; the global functional leadership for Talent; the leaders of the global service lines - Assurance, Consulting, Strategy and Transactions, and Tax; and one EYG member firm partner on rotation.
+It is chaired by the Chairman and Chief Executive Officer (CEO) of EYG, and includes its Global Managing Partners of Client Service and Business Enablement, the Area Managing Partners, the global functional leadership for Talent, the leaders of the global service lines - Assurance, Consulting, Strategy and Transactions, and Tax, and one EYG member firm partner on rotation.